MoofSoup/lyris/README.md

 # Lyris
-At Ceres DSP, we believe in making the impossible fun.
+At Ceres, we believe in making the impossible fun.
 That is why we made Lyris, an ergonomics-first, data driven framework for digital signal processing.
 Lyris lets you focus on what matters: writing digital signal processors.

 ```rust
 #[processor]